sergeynordicresults/sergeynordicresults.github.io/universe.md

 WE ARE these little tornados in a cup (on a border of coffee and milk, when they are mixed together)

-1. coffee and milk are fully separated - beginning of universe, LOW ENTROPY
+1. (LOW ENTROPY) coffee and milk are fully separated - beginning of universe
-2. coffee and milk starts to mix - human civilization, then black holes are everywhere, but black holes evaporate, HIGH ENTROPY
+2. (HIGH ENTROPY) coffee and milk starts to mix - human civilization, then black holes are everywhere, but black holes evaporate
-3. coffee and milk are fully mixed - all black holes have evaporated, only the plain energy, LOW ENTROPY again, all energy combinations will be tried
+3. (LOW ENTROPY again) coffee and milk are fully mixed - all black holes have evaporated, only the plain energy, all energy combinations will be tried

 Then, in one place, there will be a combination that is the same (or almost the same) as the "begging of universe" combination.